 The development of Rione Prati, a new quarter north of the Vatican, led in 1888 to the decision of filling the moat and pulling down Porta Angelica; today most of the traffic coming from the western suburbs of Rome is channelled along the walls around the Vatican and the site could not be more different from the peaceful atmosphere of Vasi's plate.

 The coat of arms on the corner of the walls belongs to Pope Pius XI and it was placed there in the 1930s.

 Decorative elements from the gate, one of which is shown in the image used as background for this page

 The statues portraying two angels, the coat of arms and the inscription which decorated Porta Angelica were rearranged

 near the site of the demolished gate.
-Pope Pius IV was born Giovanni Angelo de' Medici; he gave his papal name to Porta Pia and his personal name to Porta Angelica (he also commissioned the redesign of Porta del Popolo); he stressed the association of the gate with the angels by placing an inscription with a sentence taken from Psalm 91: Angelis suis mandavit de te ut custodiant te in omnibus viis tuis (He will command his angels concerning you to guard you in all your ways).
+Pope Pius IV was born Giovanni Angelo de' Medici; he gave his papal name to Porta Pia and his personal name to Porta Angelica (he also commissioned the redesign of Porta del Popolo and Porta Pertusa); he stressed the association of the gate with the angels by placing an inscription with a sentence taken from Psalm 91: Angelis suis mandavit de te ut custodiant te in omnibus viis tuis (He will command his angels concerning you to guard you in all your ways).

 Porta Angelica knew its moment of glory on December 24, 1783, when King Gustav III of Sweden made his entrance to Rome through Porta Angelica (because Porta del Popolo was closed for repairs).
 He was the first Lutheran sovereign to visit Rome, in the footsteps of his ancestor Queen Christina of Sweden in 1655, who however came to convert to Catholicism.
 The purpose of his journey was not political or religious, but aimed at buying works of art and completing his education.